Saturday, May 31, 2014

 arms, the Freiburg raven.

-In his youth, Fritz Geiges was one of the founders of the still-existing Breisgau Geschichtsverein (historical society) Schau-ins-Land.
-The first edition of the society's annual book carries his handwriting.
-He made nearly all of the drawings.
+Fritz Geiges was one of the founders of the still-existing Breisgau Geschichtsverein (historical society) Schau-ins-Land in his youth.
+The first edition of the society's annual book carries his handwriting, and he made nearly all of the drawings.

 Page 77 of the first-year edition of the journal "Schau-ins-Land," written and drawn by Geiges.